Pope voices hope church in China can operate in freedom - NewsBreak

 Pope voices hope church in China can operate in freedom

-VATICAN CITY — (AP) — Pope Francis on Sunday expressed his spiritual closeness to Catholics in China, voicing hope that the church there operates in “freedom and tranquility,’’ but making no mention of a 90-year-old cardinal who was recently arrested in Hong Kong.
+Pope Francis on Sunday expressed his spiritual closeness to Catholics in China , voicing hope that the church there operates in “freedom and tranquility,’’ but making no mention of a 90-year-old cardinal who was recently arrested in Hong Kong.

 “The joyful circumstance offers me the occasion to renew to them assurance of my spiritual closeness,’’ the pontiff said.
 He added that “I follow with attention and participation the life and the matters of the faithful and pastors, often complex, and I pray every day for them.”